Buba Corelli

 Amar Hodžić (born 22 September 1989), known by his stage name Buba Corelli, is a Bosnian rapper, songwriter, and record producer.
-He is best-known for his collaborative efforts with Jala Brat, with whom he also founded their record label Imperia.
+He is best known for his collaborative efforts with Jala Brat, with whom he founded the record label Imperia.

 Apart from his own musical career, Corelli has also attained significant success as a producer working for well known regional artists such as Maya Berović, Milan Stanković, and Severina.

 Life and career

 1989–2014: Early life and career beginnings

 Amar Hodžić was born on 22 September 1989 in Sarajevo, SR Bosnia and Herzegovina, SFR Yugoslavia.
 According to him, he initially showed interest for music as a teenager and released his first song in 2004 alongside his childhood friend as the Corelli duo.

 Corelli was introduced to Jala Brat, with whom he started collaborating on their EP titled Sin City, released in March 2013.
 Their collaborative studio album Pakt s Đavolom (lit.
 'Deal with the Devil') was released in December the following year.